MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Purchase-from-Unregistered-Vendor-RCM.md

 ---
 # Purchase of Goods from an Unregistered Vendor (Reverse Charge)

+Persons whose aggregate turnover in a financial year does not exceed forty lakh rupees are not required to be registered with the GST authorities.
+Such persons are called unregistered vendors.
+Any purchases from unregistered vendors do not attract GST.
+However, there are some notified services under GST, on supply of such services GST is applicable under reverse charge mechanism i.e. the purchasers are required to pay GST tax to the Government.

+Purchase process for unregistered vendor has been explained in this document.

 ## Create a Purchase Invoice

 1. Choose the ![img](image/search.jpg)icon, enter **Purchase Invoice**, and then choose the related link.
 2. Select Vendor on **Purchase Invoice** header, GST vendor type should be **Unregistered**.
 3. Select **Item Code** for goods, **G/L Account** for Service purchase, **Fixed Asset** for Fixed Asset purchase and **Charge (Item)** for Item Charge on **Purchase Invoice** line.
 GST Group Code, HSN/SAC Code and GST Credit value should be selected as **Availment** if the tax input credit is available or else **Non-Availment** on the Item or G/L Account.
+4. GST Credit option can be changed on invoice line.

-For example, invoice will be issued for INR 10,000 on which 18% GST (9% CGST and 9% SGST/UTGST in case of Intra-State or Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction), will be charged.
+For example, invoice will be issued for INR 10,000 on which 18% GST (9% CGST and 9% SGST/UTGST in case of Intra-State or Intra-Union Territory transaction or 18% IGST in case of Inter-State transaction), has to be charged.

-5. GST Credit option can be changed on invoice line.
-6. GST calculation will appear in the Fact Box, as following:
+- GST calculation will appear in the Fact Box, as following:

     |Component|Amount|
     |----------------------------------|---------------------------------------|